dmlockwood36/pdsnd_github/README.md

 Bikeshare Data for Washington, New York City, and Chicago

 ### Description
 Explore bikeshare data based on the selected city, month, and day of the week.
+Discover the most popular days of week and popular route in each city for the bikeshare program.

 ### Files used
 bikeshare.py